Welcome to Singapore.

 The city grew from nothing to become the ultra efficient, ultra modern metropolis that it is today.

 Singapore is the seventeenth smallest country in the world.
 It’s 42 kilometers wide from east to west and just 23 north to south.
 But, as we know, good things come in small packages.
-So it’s no surprise they are currently building the world’s biggest Ferris Wheel (a Chicago original, of course.
+So it’s no surprise they have built the world’s biggest Ferris Wheel (a Chicago original, of course.
 For you non-Chicagoans—that’s where the first ever Ferris wheel was built, during the Columbian Expo of 1894, but back to Singapore…) and also the world’s first and largest floating stage.
-Made of lightweight steel that floats on water, the stage will be about the size of a soccer field.
+Made of lightweight steel that floats on water, the stage is about the size of a soccer field.
 A huge building boom is also underway on the city’s harbor front.
 A Sands Casino, several condominium buildings, large, green parkland, and virtually a whole ‘city within a city’ is being built at Marina Bay as I write this.

 Their subway system is super clean with amazingly efficient service.
 Anytime I took the train, I never waited more than four minutes for it to arrive.The trains are spotless and bright and even have video screens inside.
 The show I liked the most was a “terrorism awareness” video that looped while I rode to my destination.
 It was reminding us passengers of the recent train bombings in London, Madrid, and Mumbai and asking us to be vigilant in noticing any odd behavior or odd bags on board.